vinx13/tvm-cuda-int8-benchmark/README.md

 # Benchmark of TVM quantized model on CUDA
-This repository contains benchmark code of int8 inference speed of TVM.
+This repository contains benchmark code of int8 inference speed of TVM for the blog post [Automating Optimization of Quantized Deep Learning Models on CUDA](https://tvm.ai/2019/04/29/opt-cuda-quantized.html).
 The benchmark of MXNet and TensorRT is provided as baseline.

 ## How to Run
 #### TVM